 80 AA Brigade Headquarters controlled the AA defence of I Corps area, including Sword and Juno Beaches.
-It had a modest increase of three jeep trailers and one 20 cwt trailer and the signals section
+It had a modest increase of three jeep trailers and one 20 cwt trailer and the signals section had an additional 15 cwt FFW, two operators and a signal officer.
+The Brigade Headquarters Reconnaissance Group landed on the first tide with the main party landing on D+1.

-Landing On Mike H+135 minutes
+Landing On MIKE BEACH H+135 minutes